 Elevating art, food, heritage and fine craft enterprises across the 2dnw region!

-A collaborative project of the Clearwater Resource Conservation & Development Council, Clearwater County Economic Development and University of Idaho Extension.
-Our focus is on improving the economic vitality of art, food and heritage businesses and the rural communities of 11 counties in north central Idaho and southeastern Washington.
+A collaborative project of Clearwater County Economic Development, University of Idaho Extension and the organizations that are committed to a strong place-based economy in our region.
+Our focus is on improving the economic vitality of art, food and heritage businesses and the rural communities of 13 counties in north central Idaho and southeastern Washington.
+The beauty of this region, it’s rich and diverse cultural heritage, and creative residents is why we say “this is where art meets the land.”

 Encompassing the communities located between 45 and 47 degrees latitude, our region stretches from Harrison and the Plummer/Worley area of Idaho south along US 95 to Riggins.
 From east to west, it includes towns such as Dayton, Pomeroy, Uniontown, Colfax, and Palouse in southeastern Washington, and extends to Wieppe/Pierce and Elk City near the Montana border.